 And that uncertainty has caused behavioral health experts and health care providers to warn of a virtual tidal wave of increased maternal mental problems.

 6 FAQs about pregnancy in the time of COVID-19

-Techniques for avoiding the novel coronavirus are the same for pregnant people as for the non-expectant according to the centers for disease control and prevention.
-They include professional levels of handwashing, diligent social distancing, and consistent mask-wearing will work for anyone and everyone.
+Techniques for avoiding the novel coronavirus are the same for pregnant people as for the non-expectant according to the Centers for Disease Control and Prevention.
+Professional levels of handwashing, diligent social distancing, and consistent mask-wearing will work for anyone and everyone.

-But even the most conscientious adherence to these practices can’t guarantee a But even the most conscientious adherence to the CDC’s practices can’t guarantee a pregnancy that is free from the coronavirus infection.
+But even the most conscientious adherence to these practices can’t guarantee a pregnancy that is free from the coronavirus infection.
 And pregnant women, of course, have to worry about two.

 There’s no question that the fear of coronavirus disease is adding significantly to the worry load generally imposed on pregnant women.
 COVID-19 related questions that are unique to pregnant women abound, and the answers are a mixed bag, often concluding with “We don’t know that answer yet.”

 But there are some things that we are pretty sure about, and here are six of the most popular questions OB-GYN’s are asked:

 1. Does my pregnancy make me more likely to contract the virus?

 No evidence currently shows that being pregnant increases a woman’s risk of getting COVID-19.

 2. If I do get the virus, will my pregnancy make my case more severe than other people’s?